Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 ### :dart: Setting Small Achievable Goals
 Every big achievement starts with a small step.
 Whether you’re learning a new skill, working on a passion project, or tackling a challenging goal, remember this: no matter how small progress may be, it keeps you moving forward.
-* Define what success looks like for you.
-This is your own path.
+* I define what success looks like for me.
+This is my own path.
-* Break big goals into actionable steps.
-This will avoid being overwhelmed.
+* I break big goals into actionable steps.
+This helps me avoid being overwhelmed.
-* Set your goals such that they are:
+* I set my goals such that they are:
   * Specific
   * Measurable
   * Achievable